JordanEnriquezCachuan/DotsNBoxes-Utec/README.md

-# DOTS N BOXES - UTEC
+# DOTS AND BOXES - UTEC

 ## Integrantes: